andreyka26-git/live.andreyka26-git.github.io/_posts/2024-05-04-promotion-process-at-microsoft-faang.md

 ##  What we are going to talk about

 I have been working for Microsoft for 2 years already, previously I worked for different outsource companies (in total about 4 years).
-Today I’m going to talk about the promotion process and why PROMO IS BROKEN in such big tech companies like Microsoft and all FAANG (Facebook, Amazon, Apple, Netflix and Google).
+Today I'm going to talk about the promotion process and why PROMO IS BROKEN in such big tech companies like Microsoft and all FAANG (Facebook, Amazon, Apple, Netflix and Google).

-Just to mention: when I’m speaking about big tech companies I will refer to [FAANG](https://en.wikipedia.org/wiki/Big_Tech).
+Just to mention: when I'm speaking about big tech companies I will refer to [FAANG](https://en.wikipedia.org/wiki/Big_Tech).

-Disclaimer: since anything we are discussing might be the subject of NDA - everything I’m speaking about IS NOT about my current working company or any other companies I was working for.
+Disclaimer: since anything we are discussing might be the subject of NDA - everything I'm speaking about IS NOT about my current working company or any other companies I was working for.
 It comes from my imagination and dreams (no).

 I also recorded [video about it](https://www.youtube.com/watch?v=bvC7bp7EKnM&ab_channel=andreyka26_se) on my YouTube channel, so you can listen to it, instead of reading this article: